eyas-ranjous/timer-node/README.md

 ```

 ### .isPaused
-returns true if the timer is paused, false if timer is not started or it's been resumed after a pause.
+returns true if the timer is paused.

 <table>
   <tr>